 Our Board has undertaken a review of the independence of each director and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
 The Board has made the determination that transactions or relationships between the Company and an entity where a director of the Company serves as a non-employee director and/or is the beneficial owner, directly or indirectly of less than 10% of such entity, or where a director of the Company serves on a non-employee advisory board of, or in a non-employee advisory capacity to, such an entity are presumed immaterial for the purposes of assessing a director's independence.

-In reviewing Mr. Dickson's independence, the Board considered that (i) from May 2010 to January 2012 Mr. Dickson was an executive officer of Alcatel-Lucent, with which the Company does business, on an arms' length basis, (ii) payments that the Company made to, or received from, Alcatel-Lucent during each of their last three respective fiscal years were less than 1% of either company's respective consolidated net revenues for such years and (iii) Mr. Dickson owns less than 1% of the outstanding shares of Alcatel-Lucent.
-As a result of its review, our Board determined that Messrs.
-Diller, Dickson, Hsuan and Macleod and Ms. Lien, representing five of our eight directors nominated for election, are "independent directors" as defined under the applicable rules and regulations of the SEC and the Nasdaq Stock Market.
+In reviewing the directors' independence, with respect to Mr. Hao, the Board considered that payments received from Silver Lake during each of their last three respective fiscal years were less than 1% of the Company's and Silver Lake's respective consolidated net revenues for such years.
+The Board also considered that (i) investment funds affiliated with Silver Lake, together with investment funds affiliated with Kohlberg Kravis Roberts & Co. ("KKR"), controlled a majority of the Company's shares until December 2010 and together beneficially owned approximately 9% of the Company's shares prior to their sale in December 2012, and (ii) were party to a Shareholder Agreement and Registration Rights Agreement with the Company until January 2013 when they were terminated.
+With respect to Mr. Dickson, the Board considered that (i) from May 2010 to January 2012 Mr. Dickson was an executive officer of Alcatel-Lucent, with which the Company does business, on an arms' length basis, (ii) payments that the Company made to, or received from, Alcatel-Lucent during each of their three respective fiscal years preceding Mr. Dickson's appointment to the Board were less than 1% of either company's respective consolidated net revenues for such years and (iii) at the time of his appointment to the Board, and during the three fiscal years preceding such appointment, Mr. Dickson owned less than 1% of the outstanding shares of Alcatel-Lucent.

+As a result of its review, our Board has determined that Messrs.
+Dickson, Diller, Hao, Hsuan and Macleod and Ms. Lien, representing six of our seven directors nominated for election, are currently "independent directors" as defined under the applicable rules and regulations of the SEC and the Nasdaq Stock Market.